Milan Obrenović, Prince of Serbia: Prince of Serbia

 His father Miloš Obrenović I abdicated on 13 June 1839 in favour of Milan.
 However, by then, Milan was already gravely ill with tuberculosis.
-After his father's resignation, all the officials present went to congratulate him on becoming a Prince.
+After his father's resignation, all the officials present went to congratulate him on becoming Prince.
 It was published in the official newspaper of the Principality of Serbia.
 After that, Milan was visited by officers led by Ilija Garašanin.
 Garašanin introduced the officers to the new prince with the words: "My lord, the officers have come to bow to you, and to declare their loyalty and devotion to Your Highness."
 From his bed, Milan replied: "I thank the gentlemen officers for their loyalty, and I, for my part, assure the officers that I will make sure, in agreement with the Soviet, that the condition of the officers will improve.
 If God allows me to recover soon, I will invite you, gentlemen, to Topčider for lunch."
-Prince Milan has never married, nor did he have any known children.
+Prince Milan had never married, nor did he have any known children.
 Since his rule lasted only 26 days, no public documents were officially issued under his name.
 His death caused political crisis, and due to that, the "first regency" was formed in Serbia and lasted until 1840.

 Death

 He died on 8 July 1839 in Belgrade, aged 19, having never regained consciousness.
 After his death, his younger brother Mihailo Obrenović succeeded to the throne.
-Milan II was buried in the church of Palilula, and later his grave was moved to St. Mark's Church in Belgrade.
+Milan II was buried in the church of Palilula, and later his grave was moved to Church of Saint Mark in Belgrade.